 If an ad block has 4 display positions with clickability coefficients X1, X2, X3, and X4, and 5 advertisers compete for impressions in the block (with ad bids of Bid1 ...
 Bid5, and the clickability forecast for these ads for a specific impression is CTR1 ...
 CTR5), then the click price will be calculated using the following formulas:

 The CTR forecast for ads in the block will be used to calculate click price.
 If bids and quality coefficients are the same across all ads, then the ad with the highest CTR forecast will get the top position.

-GSP auction rules are used to determine the click price in Yandex search blocks starting on the second page, and on the “All ads” page.
-The click price is determined by the rate set by the closest competitor.
+GSP auction rules are used to determine the click price in Yandex search blocks starting from the second page and on the “All ads” page.
+The click price is determined by the bid set by the closest competitor.